 As the US economy grapples with the pandemic there have been multiple initiatives to help manage what has been a difficult situation for millions.
 One of those initiatives was a move to help with student loan payments.

-On March 27th, Section 3513 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act provided zero-interest federal student loans until September 30th, 2020.
+On March 27th, Section 3513 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act provided zero-interest on federal student loans until September 30th, 2020.
 In addition to waiving the interest, the CARES Act suspended payments until September 30th as well.

 What do I do to opt in for suspending payments?